How to Start a Career in Web Development

 Remember all those personal projects you worked on to gain experience?
 Did you volunteer to create a fabulous website for a cause dear to you?
 Did you contribute to an open-source project because you’re awesome like that?
 Post all these websites on your portfolio website.

 Then make sure employers know you’re available for work by adding a contact or hire page.
-Basically, you’re a web developer, so create yourself a fantastic portfolio website to market your skills, which leads us to the next point.
+Basically, you’re a web developer, so create a fantastic portfolio website to market your skills, which leads us to the next point.

 Market Yourself

 Do you want to grow as a web developer?
 Then you must be comfortable selling your skills.
-It doesn’t matter whether you freelance or work a 9-to-5, if you nobody knows what you do, nobody will hire you.
+It doesn’t matter whether you freelance or work a 9-to-5, if nobody knows what you do, nobody will hire you.
 Get your name out there whatever the cost.
 Just don’t be the annoying or spammy guy nobody likes.

 Network with fellow web developers offline and online because no man is an island.
 Attend web development events and webinars, and strive to create your own network.
 Create an email list too while at it, because – as fellow marketers say – the real money is in the email list.

-Make social media marketing, SEO, PPC and other forms of marketing your friend and let potential employers know you exist and excited for more work.
-Guest blog, print business cards, write press releases or send out snail mail if you must, just get your name out there.
+Make social media marketing, SEO, PPC, and other forms of marketing your friend, and let potential employers know you exist and are excited about more work.
+Guest blog, print business cards, write press releases, or send out snail mail if you must, just get your name out there.

 Conclusion

 A career in web development is as exciting as it is lucrative.
-It’s perfect for anybody with the passion, regardless of your current skillset.
-All you to do is get the right education, gain experience, create an astounding portfolio and market yourself like your livelihood depended on it.
+It’s perfect for anybody with a passion, regardless of your current skill set.
+All you have to do is get the right education, gain experience, create an astounding portfolio, and market yourself as if your livelihood depended on it.
 See what I did there?

 Then be an awesome person and a professional web developer.
 That means you must work on your interpersonal skills if you’re lacking in that area.
 Or time and project management.
 Or budgeting.
 Or whatever area you must improve.
 Just be an awesome web developer already; the world needs more.